hofstadter-io/hof/README.md

 The `hof` tool tries to remove redundent development activities by using high level designs, code generation, and diff3 while letting you write custom code directly in the output.
-The
+( low-code for developers )

 - Users write Single Source of Truth (SSoT) design for data models and the application generators
 - `hof` reads the SSoT, processes it through the code generators, and outputs directories and files
 - Users can write custom code in the output, change their designs, and regenerate code in any order
-- `hof` should be customizable and extensible by only editing text files and not `hof` source code.
+- `hof` can be customized and extended by only editing text files and not `hof` source code.
 - Use your own tools, technologies, and practices, `hof` does not make any choices for you
 - `hof` is powered by Cue (https://cuelang.org & https://cuetorials.com)